Reso856/Idea/README.md

 C: Party Agenda.

-D: Schemes that current goverment has launched.
+D: Schemes that current government has launched.

 E: Comparision with previous Government.